yuk1h1ra/dotfiles/README.md

 # dotfiles

-I'm using Manjaro Linux, so describe how to install packages on Manjaro Linux.
+I'm using Manjaro Linux KDE edition, so describe how to install packages on Manjaro Linux.

 ## How to setup